untitled-llc/untitled-docs/docs/esquire/ads-automation/new-movers/overview.md

 ## Brief Explanation

 This process is used to automate the transformation of Avrick New Mover's data to a custom segment in Xandr or a custom audience in Facebook.
-(Avrick being a 35 year old database industry for new mover data across the US).
+This allows Esquire to cater their advertisements, on both Facebook and Xander, to a particular aundience of new movers.
+New movers are sought after customers, particularly for furniture and mattress companies.
+This is because people that are moving are much more likely to need a new couch or bed and be willing to spend a lot of money at once.
+The company Esquire purchases the new data from, Avrick, is a 35 year old database industry for new mover data across the US.
 The Avrick New Mover's data is a collection of self-reported changes of address by the mover themselves.
 The Avrick company delivers a csv file through FTP containing all of the mover's new addresses from across the United States, for that week.
 The csv file looks like the example below.

 ![](https://user-images.githubusercontent.com/71343561/106802053-727a1980-6630-11eb-89bd-caf6b54d1320.png)